How do I wash my cloth Diapers?

 My cloth diapers smell...what do I do?

-It sounds like you may not be using enough detergent and you have urine buildup because your diapers are not getting clean.
-I would suggest adding more detergent and making sure your washer's water level is set to the highest setting.
+You may not be using enough detergent and you have urine buildup because your diapers are not getting clean.
+Add more detergent and make sure your washer's water level is set to the highest setting.
 You may also find it helpful to start your wash routing with a quick cold wash to ensure all urine and solid matter is flushed out prior to your full wash with detergent.